-There are arrangements including within the rotas, for making sure that staffing levels are sufficient, staff have the right mix of skills, competencies, qualifications, experience and knowledge, to meet people's individual needs and personal preferences are accounted for where possible.
+In general, arrangements are in place including within the rotas, for making sure that staffing levels are sufficient, staff have the right mix of skills, competencies, qualifications, experience and knowledge, to meet people's individual needs and personal preferences are accounted for where possible however there have been occasions during the year when staffing has been stretched to the limit.

-Managers are aware of the day-to-day culture in the service including the attitudes, values and behaviour of staff.
-They encourage staff to feel positive and proud to work in the organisation
+The day-to-day culture in the service including the attitudes, values and behaviour of staff has not always been positive but the manager has begun to address this.

-The service promotes and supports fairness, transparency and an open culture for staff.
+The service aims to promote and support fairness, transparency and an open culture for staff but with changing leadership this has not always been possible.